Identity (2003 film): Accolades

+Legacy

 Since its release, the film gained a small following.
 In 2017, Mangold said he's very "proud" of the movie: "I love Identity, I love it.
 In fact, I think some of the filmmaking, the craftsmanship, the image making, is such that I'm very proud of it.
 Interestingly, when Adaptation (2002) came out, and there's a joke in the movie about someone with split personality, that came out right before Identity.
 You know the joke?
 Nic Cage is working on this crazy idea for a movie, the idea that the killer has multiple personalities, and Adaptation came out about three months before Identity.
 When I saw Adaptation, I realized I was dead.
 Half the reviews of Identity were going, like, this is the movie about the stupid joke, someone made a movie of the joke in Adaptation.
 And it was crushing, honestly, it was crushing because I spent a year and a half working on the movie, and it was kind of like half of the reviews were calling it silly.
 But part of what I loved about Identity, and maybe you too, was that it was so crazy, that it was just a completely crazy movie.
 And the freedom of the concept meant that you could exist in a more dreamy, fever-dream space with the film, which was very freeing to me, to be this kind of noir And Then There Were None amped up to eleven on the volume knob.
 It was very exciting for me, and hugely enjoyable, and I'm very proud of the movie."

-Accolades

-The film was nominated for Best Action, Adventure or Thriller Film and Best DVD Special Edition Release at 30th Saturn Awards, but lost to Kill Bill Volume 1 and The Lord of the Rings: The Two Towers, respectively.
+Remake

+Khamoshh...
+Khauff Ki Raat (transl.
+Silence...
+Night of Fear) is a 2005 Indian Hindi-language mystery thriller film was a copycat remake of Identity.